wohyunchoi/Deepfake-Detection-using-Hybrid-Attention-Model/README.md

 - Note: You can skip training and use the pre-trained model at backend/model/model.safetensors.
 - Download pre-trained model: [Google Drive Link](https://drive.google.com/file/d/1XXFOfYR1F206crgN4DnQ4opcU_9_tKJo/view?usp=drive_link)

-### Live Demo (Temporary Server)
-**Note:** The live demo is only available during scheduled presentations, so the link is not active 24/7.

-When the demo is active, you can access it here:

-Live Demo URL: *(the link will be added later.)*

-During the presentation, this link allows you to:
-- Upload test images
-- Run deepfake detection through the backend model
-- View real-time results

-If the link is offline, please use the local setup above.

 ---